-If you must pay out-of-pocket for your adult dependent child to attend a sheltered workshop (or, "special school"), you may deduct as a "medical expense" the cost of the workshop if that program's primary purpose is to alleviate the disability.
+If you must pay out-of-pocket for your adult dependent child to attend a sheltered workshop (or, "special school"), you may deduct as a "medical expense" the cost of the workshop if the primary purpose of the program is to alleviate the disability.
 If the service of the workshop is designed to "alleviate" a disability, it will generally constitute "medical care" within the Internal Revenue Code.
 Usually, the service of teaching someone to perform a job is not considered "medical care."
 However, services, which assist a person with an intellectual impairment toward the goal of achieving everyday community living skills, may be considered to "alleviate" the disability and therefore qualify as deductible "medical care."
-This service is comparable to the service of teaching Braille to a child who is blind, thus alleviating the blindness, or teaching lip reading and sign language to a child with a hearing impairment, thereby alleviating the child's inability to hear. (§§59 and 1016 - 2018 U.S. Master Tax Guide) (Publication 502)
+This service is comparable to the service of teaching Braille to a child who is blind, thus alleviating the blindness, or teaching lip reading and sign language to a child with a hearing impairment, thereby alleviating the child's inability to hear. (§1016 - 2024 U.S. Master Tax Guide)